bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/map.md

 !!! note
     Functions passed to `arg` (whether explicitly wrapper with a JIT decorator or not) may not use Numba's `with objmode` context.
 Doing so will result in a runtime exception.

 <p class="api-header">Parameters</p>

 : __arg : *function, collections.abc.Mapping subclass or Series*:__ Mapping correspondence.  *function* may be a Python function or a dispatcher generated through numba.jit or bodo.jit.

 : __na_actions : *{None, ‘ignore’}, default None*:__ If 'ignore' then NaN values will be propagated without passing them to the mapping correspondence.

+: __engine : *{'bodo', 'python'}, default 'bodo'*:__  The engine to use to compute the UDF.
+By default, engine='bodo' will apply bodo.jit to `arg` with fallback to Python as described above.
+Use engine='python' to avoid any jit compilation.

 <p class="api-header">Returns</p>